lisawilliams/community/readme.md

 * Help membership do its job even more effectively.
 What were people watching, reading, or listening to the moment before they decided to donate?
 What motivated them to donate?
 * Find ways to leverage community to create underwriting and sponsorship products that help the Underwriting Department drive revenue.
 * Create a basic "level of service" for the community of people who care about the organization's work.
 When people comment, @reply, or share on Facebook, are we ignoring them?

+## What is community for?

+How news creates the public space, the medium upon which community forms.

 ## Where did this come from?